orrholly/mHealth-Team-Manual/Documentation and Data: Archiving and Sharing.md

 We are still working out the kinks on this one (it's hard people).
 With your help, we will come up with the best solution for our work, research, and team.
 It's an iterative process, but here's a first go:

 ####<img src="/Images/Google-Drive-Icon.ico" width="70">  NYU mHealth Google Drive
+NYU is a Google Apps for Ed instution.
+This means students, staff, and faculty are all in the Google ecosystem (Gmail, Drive, Hangouts, Groups, etc).

 What goes here: